 By, far one of my favorite fashion bloggers over 50, Walsh’s Instagram feed is curated to well-styled perfection.
 It’s an elegant mix of reserve and sophistication with a bit of the UK’s infamous 80s-styled anarchy rioting just beneath the surface.

 When we first published this roundup a few years ago, Walsh had about 34K followers.
 As of this update (in June 2023), her followership has more than doubled to more 80K.

 I dunno.
 There’s just something there that I can’t put my finger on.
 Her outfits are some of the dopest things I’ve seen on Instagram.

 Bon and Pon @BONPON511

 We respectfully submit that Instagram’s cutest influencer couple may, in fact, be Boomers.
-Japanese couple Bon and Pon are killing it on Instagram with 764K followers and nearly five percent engagement on each post (averaging 200+ comments and more than 34K Likes).
+Japanese couple Bon and Pon are killing it on Instagram with 898K followers and really great engagement on each post.
 How?
 By being awesome.

 Evelyn – Over-40 Fashion and Lifestyle @fashionistaover40

 Evelyn created Fashionista Over 40 as a way to showcase her lively ensembles and share style ideas with other women entering their prime.
 For Evelyn, confidence has accompanied age.